The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Cloned Languages

 Is this generalisation attained due to the model's internal computations being shared across languages?
 To answer this question, we analyse how language imbalance affects the cross-lingual alignment of our models' representations.
-Looking at the cosine similarity of equivalent subwords $\word_1 \cloneequiv \word_2$ in $\english_1$ and $\english_2$, we find that: (i) in the \sfrac{50}{50} setting, embeddings are not aligned (exhibiting an average cosine similarity of 0.02); (ii) in the \sfrac{90}{10} setting, equivalent subwords are much more aligned (with a similarity of 0.28).
-Further, analysing models trained with other imbalance ratios, we find that similarity increases with imbalance (see \cref{fig:cossim_synth_ratio} in \cref{app:alignment_en12} for these results, as well as anisotropy-control baselines).
-Comparing the cosine similarity of hidden states when the LM is given equivalent sequences $\words_1 \cloneequiv \words_2$, we also observe stronger alignment for a model trained in the imbalanced \sfrac{90}{10} regime, compared to the \sfrac{50}{50} counterpart (see \cref{tab:en12_hidden_sim}).
+Looking at the cosine similarity of equivalent subwords $\word_1 \cloneequiv \word_2$ in $\english_1$ and $\english_2$, we find that similarity steadily increases with higher imbalance: in the \sfrac{50}{50} setting, embeddings are not aligned (exhibiting an average cosine similarity of 0.02), while, e.g., in the \sfrac{90}{10} setting, equivalent subwords are much more aligned, showing a similarity of 0.28 (details in \cref{app:alignment_en12}).
+Comparing the cosine similarity of hidden states when the LM is given equivalent sequences $\words_1 \cloneequiv \words_2$, we also observe stronger alignment for a model trained in the imbalanced \sfrac{90}{10} regime, compared to the \sfrac{50}{50} counterpart (see \cref{app:hidden_sim}).
 Interestingly, the cosine similarity between gradients is also higher in the imbalanced setting: when processing equivalent sequences, the gradients with respect to $\words_1$ or $\words_2$ have an average cosine similarity of 0.53 for the model trained in the \sfrac{90}{10} setting, compared to 0.07 in the \sfrac{50}{50} setting (see full plots of similarities per model component in \cref{app:gradient_similarity}).
 This suggests that the gradient updates with respect to one language may benefit the optimisation process of that language's cloned counterpart more when training under higher imbalance.

 \begin{takeaway} Language imbalance improves generalisation and leads to representations which are more aligned across cloned languages. \end{takeaway}